EANM Marie Curie Award

 - The submitted paper must not have been published before the last EANM Congress; possible candidates are invited by the Congress Chair to provide testimony for this.

-- The Award should be given to the author of the work which is, in terms of scientific quality, the best contribution at the annual EANM Congress.
+- The Award should be given to the author of the work, which is, in terms of scientific quality, the best contribution at the annual EANM Congress.

-- The amount of the award is € 5,000.- and will be transferred after the congress.
+- Award of € 5,000.-, will be transferred after the congress

 - One complimentary (non-transferable) registration for either the EANM Focus Meeting or the EANM Annual Congress in the subsequent year